List of V (2009 TV series) episodes

-V is an American science fiction television series that ran for two seasons on ABC, from November 3, 2009 to March 15, 2011.
+V is an American science fiction television series that aired for two seasons on ABC, from November 3, 2009 to March 15, 2011.
 A remake of the 1983 miniseries created by Kenneth Johnson, the new series chronicles the arrival on Earth of a technologically advanced alien species which ostensibly comes in peace, but actually has sinister motives.
 V stars Elizabeth Mitchell and Morena Baccarin, and is executive produced by Scott Rosenbaum, Yves Simoneau, Scott Peters, Steve Pearlman, and Jace Hall.
 The series was produced by The Scott Peters Company, HDFilms and Warner Bros.
 Television.